simonhw/gardening-services/README.md

 </details>

 #### Publishing and Unpublishing a Review
 Staff users may view a page containing all unpublished reviews and delete or publish them at their discretion.
 When viewing the main reviews page for a service, they may unpublish or delete any reviews listed, though they do not have the ability to edit any reviews that are not their own.
-There is no hero image on the unpublished reviews page as only staff users will ever see it and reduces the load on the browser.
+There is no hero image on the unpublished reviews page, as only staff users will ever see it, and it reduces the load on the browser.
 Staff users can also see the reviewer's contact email address at the bottom of the review card so that they can directly address any concerns the user may have communicated in the review.

 <details><summary>Admin view of reviews page</summary>